IRDjangoDeveloper/crypto-prices-with-dedicated-link/README.md

 # crypto-prices-with-dedicated-link
-get selected coin of CryptoCurrency price with api
+get CryptoCurrency price from api

 go to install project